codefresh-io/terraform-provider-codefresh/docs/resources/permission.md

 - `_id` (String) The permission ID.
 - `related_resource` (String) Specifies the resource to use when evaluating the tags.
 Possible values:
 	* project
+- `rule_type` (String) Rule type - can be either `all` or `any`.
+If all is specified the rule will apply on resources that have all the tags.
+If any is specified the rule will apply on resources that have any of the tags.
+If not specified, deafult behavior is `any`.
 - `tags` (Set of String) The tags for which to apply the permission.
 Supports two custom tags:
 	* untagged:  Apply to all resources without tags
   * (asterisk): Apply to all resources with any tag